-In case automated verification is to be performed by writing an ASCII file to be compared with a reference file, such reference files shall be stored separately to avoid being overwritten by a simulation.
-It is recommended to store such files in a separate directory, for example named ref_files.
+In case automated verification is to be performed by writing an ASCII file to be compared with a reference file, each such reference file shall be delivered.
+Each reference file shall have the same name as the file written by the testbench, with the recommended suffix .chk appended.